-Situated within Mary Immaculate College, a third level Catholic College of Education and the Liberal Arts, the Irish Institute for Catholic Studies is a cross-faculty, interdisciplinary, research-oriented community of scholars engaged in the academic study of Catholicism and its contribution to culture and society in Ireland and beyond.
+Situated within Mary Immaculate College, a third level Catholic College of Education and the Liberal Arts, the Irish Institute for Catholic Studies is a cross-faculty, interdisciplinary, research-oriented and community engaged network of scholars involved in the study of Catholicism and its contribution to culture and society in Ireland and beyond.

 We develop distinctive intellectual capital by studying the long and rich Catholic tradition in a spirit of scholarly rigour and academic freedom.
 We engage with the intellectual contribution of Catholicism to the philosophical, theological and societal debates, past and present, as well as the expression and embodiment of a Catholic sensibility in fine arts, literature, architecture and music.
 We facilitate interdisciplinary research within Mary Immaculate College and forge links for inter-institutional research at national and international level.

 - Promote interdisciplinary academic research related to Catholic Studies.

 - Contribute to historical, intellectual, philosophical and theological understandings of Catholicism as religion, social movement, body of thought, and material culture.

 - Contribute to the academic understanding of Catholic identity.